kircherlab/80K-Analysis/README_80K.md

       - GC_Atrial_fib                   17
       - GC_Mohlke                       11
       - GC_Liang                         7

+- using variant region map with variant controls (all sets)
+  - filtered_counts_sequences (barcode to ref and alt association and counts for each replicate): 3548001
+  - unique varaint_id + allele: 84628
+  - after MPRAsnakeflow and variants with ref and alt: 42611
+  - filtering for 10 barcodes for ref and alt: 34933
+  - for a table of these controls see share point progress from Kilian (https://charitede-my.sharepoint.com/:p:/r/personal/kilian_salomon_bih-charite_de/_layouts/15/Doc.aspx?sourcedoc=%7BC8A28A99-FF4A-4A83-AABD-8BB0C7606192%7D&file=20240301_0601progress.pptx&action=edit&mobileredirect=true)

 #### Regions of controls (solvable with blat)
 - current questions: missing controls have chrom, start end in header
 - Beispiel header von `MPRA/IGVF_Y1_design/design/MPRA_design/results_5k/controls/negative_250_heart_MK.fa`